-We have audited the modified cash basis financial statements of Black Hawk Water User District (the District), which comprise the statement of net position - proprietary fund - modified cash basis and the related statements of revenues, expenses, and changes in net position - modified cash basis and cash flows - modified cash basis as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.
+We have audited the financial statements of Black Hawk Water User District (the District), which comprise the statement of net position - modified cash basis and the related statements of revenues, expenses, and changes in net position - modified cash basis and cash flows - modified cash basis as of and for the year ended December 31, 2024, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the respective modified cash basis financial position of the District as of December 31, 2023, and the respective changes in financial position - modified cash basis and, where applicable, cash flows - modified cash basis, thereof for the year then ended in accordance with the modified cash basis of accounting described in Note 1.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the modified cash basis financial position of the District as of December 31, 2024, and the respective changes in financial position and cash flows thereof for the year then ended in accordance with the modified cash basis of accounting described in Note 1.